Join one of our marine conservation expeditions in Belize!• Immerse yourself in Belize's stunning coral reefs and diverse coastal cultures

 "I would highly recommend an expedition with Blue Ventures - the diving was awesome and I met some fabulous people!
 The locals in Belize made me feel so welcome and I was very sad to leave." - Sandra Cheung, United Kingdom

 Based in the fishing village of Sarteneja and the Bacalar Chico Marine Reserve, our diving expeditions offer volunteers from around the world a unique opportunity to get involved with Blue Ventures' marine research and conservation work.
+The Blue Ventures' dive camp in Bacalar Chico Marine Reserve is on Ambergris Caye an island that was recenltly voted the best island in the world in the Trip Advisor 2014 Travellers' Choice Awards!

 Join our team surveying the second largest barrier reef in the world (a UNESCO Natural World Heritage Site), and contribute to our efforts to conserve this spectacular ecosystem, including combating the threat of invasive lionfish.